 - a) All typical details of each window type retrofitted with sealed-vacuum double-glazed units in plan, section and elevation at a scale of 1:1 or 1:2, showing junctions of the new double glazed units with the existing window frames heads, cills and jambs and all existing and new materials and finishes. - b) Full details (drawings, written statements, product specifications, as applicable) of new ventilation devices to be installed in conjunction with the double-glazed units. - c) Plans, sections, and elevations at scale 1:10 and 1:1 / 1:2 details of the extended plinths fully annotated with materials and finishes with all materials and finishes to match existing.
-The existing plinths should be retained in majority.
+The existing plinths shall be retained in situ and adapted in line with the approved plans.